puriso/racing_guage/README.md

 ### Features
 - Semi-circular analog gauge (0–9.9 bar, pressure)
   - In this repository, **oil pressure** and **oil temperature** are implemented.
+  - Gauge turns red at 8 bar or above, and also below 0.3 bar
 - Digital + bar graph temperature display
 - Most settings are in `include/config.h`